 Here's some of her fights and action from Supercop:

 She first came on to my radar in a big way when she was hired as the Bond girl for Tomorrow Never Dies in 1997.
 I thought she was marvelous as Wai Lin - a Chinese secret agent initially reluctant to team up with Pierce Brosnan's James Bond - and the movie is my favorite of Brosnan's four 007 outings.

 Here's the trailer for Tomorrow Never Dies - with some choice Yeoh moments along the way...

 Her second film after TND propelled Michelle Yeoh much higher in her fame - Crouching Tiger Hidden Dragon.
 While not anything particularly special in terms of Hong Kong action cinema - it really caught on with audiences worldwide - earning massive amounts of money and several nominations and awards, including a BAFTA for Best Actress for Michelle Yeoh!

-Michelle Yeoh has continued to act in the 21st century, though more in dramas and fewer action films.
-However, a Crouching Tiger Hidden Dragon 2 has been mentioned, and who knows what else she might get up to before age slows her down completely?
+Michelle Yeoh has continued to act in the 21st century, though more in dramas and fewer action films - but who knows what else she might get up to before age slows her down completely?
 Definitely check out some of her 80's and 90's movies - action junkies will find a very satisfying fix in Michelle Yeoh!

-"Z" end comes tomorrow - so please come back for the final post in this blogging challenge - and until then, you Can Poke Me With A Fork, Cause I Am Outta Here!
+Until next post - the last for this A-Z Challenge - you Can Poke Me With A Fork, Cause I Am Outta Here!